YOU ARE A DUSK

-I have been a professional photographer for ten years, and I recently trained as a birth worker and am serving the metro area as a doula.
-After photographing over 20 births, I felt called to take a more involved role in supporting women during labor and postpartum.
+I have been a professional photographer for ten years, and I recently trained as a birth worker and am serving the Greater Minneapolis & St. Paul area as a doula.
+After photographing dozens of births, I felt called to take a more involved role in supporting women during labor and postpartum.
 Laura and I are licensed foster parents and have loved five children in our home since 2017.
 Advocating for our foster loves is a devastating, maddening, enormous responsibility, but it’s the most important thing we’ve ever known.

 I believe that from the dark, confusing places in our lives emerge moments of peace, light, and transcendence.
 Throughout the past few years I’ve come to learn the intricate paradox of grief and joy and how to be okay with these two opposites sitting together.
 And I have learned, I am learning, to live expectantly, with open hands, and to always reach for the life I want.

 vail communicates THE